Thenlie/mdnman/lib/javascript/web_api/element/mouseenter_event/index.md

 ## Usage notes

 Though similar to {{domxref("Element/mouseover_event", "mouseover")}}, `mouseenter` differs in that it doesn't [bubble](/en-US/docs/Web/API/Event/bubbles) and it isn't sent to any descendants when the pointer is moved from one of its descendants' physical space to its own physical space.
+Other than that, enter and over events for the same situation are dispatched at the same time, if appropriate.

 ### Behavior of `mouseenter` events

+This describes the mouseenter events received by each of four concentric divs with no padding or margin, so the events all happen at the same time:
 ![Mouseenter behavior diagram](mouseenter.png)
 One `mouseenter` event is sent to each element of the hierarchy when entering them.
 Here 4 events are sent to the four elements of the hierarchy when the pointer reaches the text.